Bellagio (resort): Fiori di Como

 A large art piece hangs from the ceiling of the hotel lobby, measuring approximately 2000 sqft and representing flowers of various colors.
 It is a popular attraction and free to view.
 Known as Fiori di Como ("Flowers of Como"), it was created by glass artist Dale Chihuly.
 Wynn hired him to create an art piece for the resort, but it would take six months before they settled on an idea.
 According to Wynn's wife Elaine, "We went over to Dale's house where he had put a glass art installation at the bottom of his lap pool.
 And I said to him, 'I want that in my ceiling in the Bellagio lobby.'
 So that's how we got that".

 A total of two years was spent working on Fiori di Como, which turned out larger than Chihuly had anticipated: "Every time, Steve (Wynn) saw it, he wanted more".
 Because the sculpture would hang in Las Vegas, Chihuly took a less-restrained approach in creating it: "I thought it would be a good opportunity to use a lot of color.
 I thought I could be a little bit more exuberant".
 Metal oxides were used during the glass-making process to give the sculpture its colors.
 Fiori di Como includes more than 2,100 pieces of colored glass.
 The sculpture measures 65 feet by 29 feet, and weighs more than 40,000 pounds.
 It is supported by a 10,000-pound steel armature.

 Fiori di Como is the world's largest glass sculpture, and it popularized Chihuly among the general public.
 The cost to create the sculpture has never been revealed, although it reportedly ranges from $1 million to $10 million.
 As of 2017, it is estimated to be worth at least $8 million.
-Fiori di Como garnered positive feedback from guests, prompting Chihuly and the Bellagio to partner up and open a store in 2001, in the resort's Conservatory.
+Fiori di Como garnered positive feedback from guests, prompting Chihuly and Bellagio to partner and open a store in 2001, in the resort's Conservatory.
 The store sold artwork by Chihuly, including individual flower-shaped art pieces inspired by Fiori di Como.
 Other items included books and videos about Chihuly.